Preventive & General Dentistry Guide

 Preventive Dentistry for Gum Disease and Periodontal Disease

-Most adults get gum problems at some point.
-However, the sooner we catch them, the easier the fix.
-In short, gum disease is an inflammatory disease.
-It happens when your body reacts to plaque buildup.
-Left alone, it causes serious infections, bone loss, and eventually tooth loss.
+Most adults experience gum problems at some point, and the sooner we catch them, the easier the care.
+Gum disease is an inflammatory disease that develops when your body responds to a build-up of dental plaque.
+Left untreated, it can lead to serious infections, bone loss, and eventually tooth loss.

 Early Signs of Gum Disease to Watch For